manjaro/pacman-mirrors/docs/pacman-mirrors.1.md

 _sudo pacman-mirrors -i_

-I have a custom mirror list and I want to create a new custom mirror list
+I have a custom mirror list and I want to create a new custom mirror list?

 _sudo pacman-mirrors -i --default_

-I want a custom mirror list no more
+I have a custom mirror list - can I reset it?

 _sudo pacman-mirrors -c all_